NotsoanoNimus/client-monitor/README.md

 # Things TODO
+- [ ] Certify and digitally sign the PowerShell scripts.
 - [ ] IPv6 client support.
 - [ ] Add `Write-Debug` calls to the methods for the `CliMonClient` module class to provide much better transparency.
 Also add them within the class definition of `CliMonNotification`.
 - [ ] Information limitation.
 Runs of Client Monitor (particularly the "new" version) have not been tested in environments where the clients list is greater than about 60 targets or so.